On this page

 The law and smoking in cars

-To limit children’s exposure to second-hand smoke, it will be illegal from November to smoke and vape in a vehicle that has children and young people (under 18years old) in it - whether the vehicle is moving or not.
+To limit children’s exposure to second-hand smoke, it is illegal to smoke and vape in a vehicle that has rangatahi and children (under 18years old) in it - whether the vehicle is moving or not.

-The Smoke-free Environments (Prohibiting Smoking in Motor Vehicles Carrying Children) Amendment Act was passed in May 2020 and comes into force on 28 November 2021.
-This will prohibit smoking and vaping in motor vehicles carrying children and young people under 18 years of age.
+The Smoke-free Environments (Prohibiting Smoking in Motor Vehicles Carrying Children) Amendment Act was passed in May 2020 and came into force on 28 November 2021.
+This prohibits smoking and vaping in motor vehicles carrying children and young people under 18 years of age.

 Smoking (or vaping) in a vehicle carrying a child occupant may result in the individual being liable for a fine of $50, or a court can impose a fine of up to $100.